weiwei-liu/data-modelling-with-postgres/README.md

     SELECT s.title, count(sp.song_id) as counts
     FROM songplays sp
     JOIN songs s ON sp.song_id=s.song_id
-    GROUP BY sp.song_id
+    GROUP BY s.title
     ORDER BY counts DESC
     LIMIT 10

 What are the usual hours when users listen to music?

     SELECT hour, count(hour) as counts
     FROM time
+    GROUP BY hour
     ORDER BY counts DESC
     LIMIT 5